e-lwirka/warsawjs-workshop-15-battleship/readme.md

 * JavaScript (ES6)

 ## How does it work:
-it's simplified version of the game, you can play on three random gameboards by clicking and looking for ships.
+It's simplified version of the game, you can play on three random gameboards by clicking and looking for ships.
 Gameboards are made as arrays.